AAAAAAsuka/aaaaaasuka.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2023.10* NeurIPS Scholar Award.
-- *2022.06* Outstanding Undergraduate Graduates in University of Electronic Science and Technology of China.

 # 📖 Educations
 - *2022.08 - now*, Pennsylvania State University (Penn State), College of Information Sciences and Technology, Doctor of Philosophy.